mehulagg/gitlab/doc/user/admin_area/settings/sign_up_restrictions.md

 their account.

-If an administrator increases or removes the user cap, the users in pending approval state will be auto approved in a background job.
+If an administrator increases or removes the user cap, the users in pending approval state will be automatically approved in a background job.

 ## Soft email confirmation